News

 Sports and Outdoor Activities

-Whether you enjoy spectating or participating in sport, Birmingham has something for everyone.
+Whether you enjoy spectating or participating in sports, Birmingham has something for everyone.

 If you don’t enjoy football, the local cricket team, Warwickshire County Cricket Club, offer some great entertainment in the summer months.